Summary of Main Features

 A special rate will be available for those attending the main conference on the following two days.
 SGAI are also subsidising a reduced rate for non-presenting students.

 The papers in both streams will be rigorously refereed.
-Accepted papers from the two streams will be published by Springer-Verlag as separate volumes, entitled Research and Development in Intelligent Systems XXVI and Applications and Innovations in Intelligent Systems XVII.
-The best papers from each stream of the conference will be reprinted as a special issue of the international journal Knowledge Based Systems.
+Accepted papers from the two streams will be published by Springer-Verlag as a single volume in its Lecture Notes in Artificial Intelligence series (a subseries of Lecture Notes in Computer Science), with the title Artificial Intelligence XL.
+The best papers from each stream of the conference will be reprinted as a special issue of an international journal.

-A cash prize plus a trophy will be awarded to the author of the best refereed paper in each of the two streams, as determined by the Programme Committees.
-There will also be a cash prize for the best poster, as selected by conference delegates.
+A prize plus a trophy will be awarded to the author of the best refereed paper in each of the two streams, as determined by the Programme Committees.
+There will also be prizes awarded to the author of the best student paper in each stream, as determined by the Programme Committees and the best poster, as selected by conference delegates.

-There will be poster sessions to enable PhD and MSc students and others to present work in progress.
+There will be poster sessions to enable PhD students and others to present work in progress.

-There are discounts on the registration fees for early registration and for members of SGAI or any other AI society which is a member of ECCAI.
+There are discounts on the registration fees for early registration and for members of SGAI or any other AI society which is a member of EurAi (formerly ECCAI).
 There is also a special reduced rate for students.